subramanyampv/kamino/README.md

 *   --ssh-username: specify a different username for cloning over ssh
 *   --no-pagination: don't fetch all repositories but only the first ones GitHub returns
 *   --bundle-dir: creates bundles of the cloned repositories in the given directory

+Bitbucket cloud options:

+*   --owner: the user owning the repositories
+*   --username: the username to use against Bitbucket REST API
+*   --password: the password to use against Bitbucket REST API